 The RL is equipped with a comprehensive array of the latest technologies to enhance active safety (collision avoidance) and passive safety (crash safety performance).
 Features like Vehicle Stability Assist™ (VSA®) with traction control, heightened handling agility, and ABS enhance collision avoidance capability in the RL.
 Should a collision prove unavoidable, the Advanced Compatibility Engineering™ (ACE™) body structure of the RL enhances occupant protection and crash compatibility in frontal crashes.
-Inside the RL, side curtain and dual-stage front airbag systems work together with sophisticated restraint systems to minimize the likelihood of injury to passengers in sufficient impacts.
+Inside the RL, side curtain and dual-stage front airbag systems work together with sophisticated restraint systems to reduce the likelihood of injury to passengers in sufficient impacts.
 In addition, the RL has standard features that help improve safety such as an Active Front Lighting System.

 STANDARD PASSIVE SAFETY FEATURES